LP88888/699-capstone-team14/README.md

 ## Unified Preprocess Pipeline

 All stage configuration lives in `src/recipe_pipeline/config/pipeline.yaml`.
-The new runner wires those settings into the individual stage modules, so you do not have to juggle per‑script YAMLs.
+The runner wires those settings into the individual stage modules, so you do not have to juggle per‑script YAMLs.

 ### Discover available stages